Add Custom Actions When Converting Documents

 Type of Commands for Custom Actions

-Commands can be batch files (.bat), executables (.exe) or command (.com).
-The image printer software provides batch files for some common tasks such as moving and renaming files or file extensions.
-You can also create and use your own custom programs (executables) or batch files.
+Commands can be executables (.exe), batch files (.bat), or commands (.com).
+We provide several batch files for typical tasks such as moving files and renaming files or file extensions.
+You can also create and use custom programs (executables) or batch files tailored to your workflow.

-Environment variables and registry keys can make up all or part of the paths and parameters for the custom actions.
-Environment variables and registry keys are useful when setting up generic custom actions that work for all users, when creating custom printer setups, or automating the printing.
+Environment variables and registry keys can make up all or part of the paths and parameters for any custom action.
+Environment variables and registry keys are helpful when setting up generic custom actions that work for all users when creating a custom printer setup or automating the printing.

-Instead of running a command, you can also use custom actions to signal an event.
+Instead of running a command, custom actions can also signal an event.
 An event is similar to a raised flag on a mailbox that lets you know you have mail.
-A signaled event lets another program know that a particular action has occurred.
-With events, you can communicate information about the different stages of file conversion to your own programs.
+A signaled event communicates with another program to inform it that a particular action has occurred.
+With events, you can send information about the different stages of file conversion to other applications and web services.

 Custom Action Stages When Converting Documents

-As the document to image or PDF conversion takes place by printing the file, we also refer to the custom action stages as printing stages.
+As our document-to-image/PDF conversion process relies on printing the file, we’ve adopted the term printing stages to describe the custom action stages.
 The document, when sent to a printer, is a print job.
 Printers hold on to the submitted print jobs in a print queue.
-Each print job starts, is converted to an image, or fails, and then leaves the print queue.
-This provides four stages where you can add custom actions – Start of Job, Print Job Succeeded, Print Job Failed and End of Job.
+Each print job is started, will succeed or fail to be converted to an image or PDF, and finally, leaves the print queue.
+This print job analogy provides four stages in which you can add custom actions – Start of Job, On Success, On Failure, and End of Job.

-Custom actions set on this stage run when a print job has failed, such as when out of disk space.
-Custom actions here also have the full path to a text file (pnf-[GUIID].txt) containing a list of the generated files appended as the last argument.
+- On Failure – Custom actions set on this stage run when a print job has failed, such as when out of disk space.
+Custom actions here can also optionally pass the full path to a text file (pnf-[GUIID].txt) containing a list of the generated files appended as the last argument.

 Custom Action Variables

 These variables pass information from the conversion process to a custom action as arguments in the parameters list.
-They expand to their actual values when running the command.
-A brief overview of the variables provided is below.
-Variables start with the characters ‘$(‘ and end with ‘)’; the text in between describes the variable and is case sensitive.
+They expand to their actual values when the command runs.

-To pass the output directory as a parameter to a command you would use $(OutputDir) or $(OutputDirNoQuotes).
-Query the success or failure state of the job using $(JobStatus), while $(PrintedPageCount) will give you a count of the pages printed.
-Other macros are available for unique identifiers, print job information and date and time of conversion.
+Other macros are available for unique identifiers, user and computer names, print job information, and date and time of conversion.
 You can find a detailed listing in the Run Commands Macros section of the online user guide.

 Adding a Custom Action to Process Converted Documents

-After the images have been converted, what do you do with them?
-With custom actions the answer is anything you want or need to do.
-Some of the more common tasks that our customer have done are the following, to give you an idea:
+After creating the images or PDF files, what do you do with them?
+With custom actions, the answer is anything you want or need to do.
+Some of the more common tasks that our customers have done are the following, to give you an idea:

 - Upload them to a document storage system